metaplex-foundation/js-examples/getting-started-vite/README.md

 # Getting Started with Metaplex and Vite

-This example sets up a new React app with Metaplex using Vite.
+This example makes an app with Metaplex with Vite, using React, VueJS, Svelte or any other framework supported by Vite.

-However, note that the same steps can be followed to create a web app using other frameworks such as VueJS or Svelte.

 This example has been generated using the following steps: